-Here we describe and demonstrate the functions with the AlphaPart.ped dataset.
-We use the AlphaPart() function to partition breeding values for trait 1 (bv1) by the country variable into domestic and import contributions:
+We use the AlphaPart() function to partition breeding values for the observed trait (Tbv) by the population (Population) variable into contributions of selection in population 1 (domestic selection), population 2 (import) and population 3 (import):

-> data(AlphaPart.ped) > part <- AlphaPart(x = AlphaPart.ped, colPath = “country”, colBV = “bv1”)
+> part <- AlphaPart(x = PedEval, colPath = “Population”, colBV = “Tbv1”)

-The partitioning function AlphaPart() requires a data frame holding pedigree with animal/sire/dam or animal/sire/maternal-grandsire, a time-ordering variable such as year of birth, partition variable (path), and breeding values.
-Following the method described in García-Cortés et al. [3], the function recurses the pedigree from the oldest to the youngest individual, .
-It thenfor each individual calculate parent average and Mendelian sampling terms for any number of traits and assign seterms to the paths (i.e. groups generating Mendelian sampling term).
-We partition multiple traits by specifying a vector of variables, say colBV = c(“bv1”, “bv2”).
-The multiple trait option can also serve to partition samples from a posterior distribution of breeding values to quantify uncertainty [2, 9].
+Following the method described in García-Cortés et al. [3], the function recurses the pedigree from the oldest to the youngest individual and calculates for each individual its parent average and Mendelian sampling terms for any number of traits.
+It then assigns the half of parent avarage term to each paths that generate the parents and Mendelian sampling term to the path generating the individual.
+For the founders, it assigns their entire breeding value to the path that generate the individual founder.
+With can also partition multiple traits simultaneously by specifying a vector of variables, say colBV = c(“Tbv1”, “Tbv2”).
+This outputs separate partitions for each of the traits in a single data frame.
+The multiple trait option can also serve to partition samples from a posterior distribution of breeding values to quantify uncertainty when estimating breeding values within a Bayesian framework [2, 9].
 To speed-up calculations we use C++ and trait-vectorised partitioning.
-The function can also simultaneously partition and summarize path contributions by a grouping variable, which is a useful computational speed-up for huge pedigrees.
+The function can also simultaneously partition and summarize path contributions by a grouping variable (i.e. generation), which is a useful computational speed-up for huge pedigrees.
 Alternatively, we subsequently use summary() function to summarize the partitions.

-The output of the AlphaPart() function is an object of either AlphaPart or summaryAlphaPart class.
+The output of the AlphaPart() function is an object of either the AlphaPart or summaryAlphaPart class.
 The AlphaPart class is a list with an info element and an element for each of the partitioned traits.
 The info element is a list with information on the path variable (path), number of paths (nP), names of paths (lP), number of traits (nT), names of traits (lT), and putative warnings (warn).
-The trait element bv1 is a table (shown below).
-It includes the information from the original dataset as well parent average (bv1_pa), Mendelian sampling term (bv1_w), and breeding value partitions (bv1_domestic and bv1_import).
+The trait element Tbvis a table (Figure 2).
+It includes, for each individual, the information from the original dataset as well as parent average (Tbv1_pa), Mendelian sampling term (Tbv_w), and breeding value partitions (bv1_domestic and bv1_import).

-> head(part$bv1, n = 3)

-|IId |FId |MId | gen|country |gender | bv2| bv1| bv1_pa| bv1_w| bv1_domestic| bv1_import|

-|:---|:---|:---|---:|:--------|:------|---:|---:|------:|-----:|------------:|----------:|

-|A | | | 1|domestic |F | 88| 100| 0.0| 100.0| 100.0| 0.0|

-|B | | | 1|import |M | 110| 105| 0.0| 105.0| 0.0| 105.0|

-|C |B |A | 2|domestic |F | 100| 104| 102.5| 1.5| 51.5| 52.5|
+3

+Figure 2: Example output data frame of partitioning analysis with AlphaPart() function.
+The data frame holds individual’s generation, ID (IId), father’s IDs (Fid), mother’s ID (MId), population, true breeding value (Tbv), parent average (Tb_pa) and Mendelian sampling term (Tbv_w) for the trait, and contributions of the three populations (Tbv_Pop1, Tbv_Pop2, Tbv_Pop3).

-We use the generic summary.AlphaPart() function to summarize an AlphaPart object by a grouping variable, say generation (gen):
+We use the generic summary.AlphaPart() function to summarize an AlphaPart object by a grouping variable, say generation (Generation):

-> sumPartByGen <- summary(part, by = “gen”)
+> sumPartByGen <- summary(part, by = “Generation”)

 The summary.AlphaPart() function summarizes breeding values and their path partitions by levels of a grouping variable.
-By default, we summarize with a mean, but the user can specify any R function via the FUN argument.
+By default, we summarize with the mean of the breeding values of the analysed trait, but the user can specify any R function via the FUN argument.
 The function can also summarize only a subset of the object via the subset argument.

 The output of the summary.AlphaPart() function is an object of summaryAlphaPart class, which is a list with an info element and an element of summary for each of the partitioned traits.
 The summary contains the grouping variable levels (gen), number of individuals per level (N), and output of the summary function applied to the breeding values and its partitions (Sum, domestic, and import).

->

-print(sumPartByGen)

-| gen| N| Sum| domestic| import|

-|---:|--:|--------:|--------:|------:|

-| 1| 2| 102.5000| 50.00000| 52.500|
+Figure 3: Example output data frame of summarized partitions obtained with summary.AlphaPart() function.
+The data frame holds information on generation, number of data points (N), the total genetic gain (Sum) and contributions of the three populations (Pop1, Pop2, Pop3).